Craig A. Evans: Fabricating Jesus

 Evans published the book Fabricating Jesus: How Modern Scholars Distort the Gospels in 2008.
 In it, he criticizes current scholarship on the historical Jesus, accusing it of distorting the historical figure of Jesus, creating completely unhistorical images of Jesus of Nazareth.
 The book is critical of scholars such as Bart D. Ehrman, the Jesus Seminar, Robert Eisenman, Morton Smith, James Tabor, Michael Baigent and Elaine Pagels, while also arguing against the use of New Testament apocrypha, which Evans considers late works with no historical value (Gospel of Thomas, Gospel of Peter, Egerton Gospel, Gospel of Judas and Gospel of Mary) or even modern forgeries (Secret Gospel of Mark).

-Another chapter of the book dismisses The Da Vinci Code by the American novelist Dan Brown, which Evans sees as nothing more than a sensationalist stunt.
+Another chapter of the book dismisses The Da Vinci Code by the American novelist Dan Brown, which Evans sees as unlike anything that can be supported by actual history.

+Reception

-The book's "Advance Praise" section includes endorsements from several prominent scholars of the New Testament, such as James H. Charlesworth, Gerd Theissen, John P. Meier, Darrel L. Bock, Ben Witherington III and James D.G.
+The "Advance Praise" section of Craig Evans's book Fabricating Jesus includes endorsements from several prominent scholars of the New Testament, such as James H. Charlesworth, Gerd Theissen, John P. Meier, Darrel L. Bock, Ben Witherington III and James D.G.
 Dunn.

+Dale Allison credited Evans for teaching him many things of importance over the years, and dedicated an essay concerning the contingent eschatology of Jesus to him.